hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ## 3D Data Representations

 We start briefly describing some 3D data representations.
-Unlike images, which have a well stablished computational representation in terms of matrices of pixels, from those more related to the techniques and architectures employed in deep learning for computer vision.
+Unlike images, which have a well stablished computational representation in terms of matrices of pixels, tridimensional objects and scenes have many different representation with different trade-offs. from those more related to the techniques and architectures employed in deep learning for computer vision.

 ### Descriptors and Projections